a0932873144a/DNN_BasicPratice/README.md

 # DNN_BasicPratice

-This program will use Pytorch to show the basic of the DNN.
+This program will use Pytorch to show the basic of the DNN on Google Colab.

 All I have to do is tune the hyper-parameters to improve this model which predict the the percentage of new tested positive cases in the future.